kukiron/rest-api-server/README.md

 Clone the repo & run the command `cd server && npm install` from the root directory.

-Once the dependencies are installed, run `npm run dev:server` & the app will be served on `localhost:3090`
+Once the dependencies are installed, run `npm run dev:server` & the app will be served at `localhost:3090`

 ## Set MongoDB